i-m-siddhant/LEARN_GIT/readme.md

 ### git diff

+    git diff

 * git diff is a powerful tool that can show the differences between data sets
 * Display the differences betweent the original file and unstaged changes
 * compares staging area and working directory

+####

+    git diff HEAD

+* git diff HEAD list all changes in the working directory since the last commit

+### Understand git diff output

+    diff --git a/rainbow.txt b/rainbow.txt
+    index 72d1d5a..f2c8117 100644
+    --- a/rainbow.txt
+    +++ b/rainbow.txt
+    @@ -3,4 +3,5 @@ orange
+    yellow
+    green
+    blue
+    -purple
+    +indigo
+    +violet

+* Above is a sample output of git diff command
+* First line explains which files it is comparing.
+Usually these are the two versions of the same file
+* Git declares one version as A and other as B
+* Next line the is the file metadata containing the hashes of two file being compared.Last number is the internal file mode identifier and first two are the hashes.
+* Markers - These are important.
+Basically, how the two files are going to be represented.
+File A gets the minus sign (-).
+While the file B gets the plus sign (+).
+* Chunks - A diff won't show the entire contents of a file, but instead only shows portions or chunks that were modified.
+* *Chunks also include some unchanged lines before and after a change to provide some context*
+* *Each chunk starts with a chunk header found between @@ and @@*
+* *@@ -3,4 +3,5 @@ orange, this chunk header means, 4 lines are extracted from file A starting from line 3.
+Also 5 lines are extracted dfrom file B starting from line 3*

+#### What is going to get committed?

+    git diff --staged
+    git diff --cached

+* These two commands works the same.
+Both will list the changes between the staging area and our last commit.
+This means that below quote :

+    *Show me what will be included in my commit if I run git commit right now*

+#### Viewing changes with a file

+    git diff HEAD [filename]
+    git diff --staged [filename]

+* We can view the changes within a specific file by providing git diff with a filename.

+#### Comparing branches

+    git diff branch1..branch2

+* git diff branch1..branch2 will list the changes between the tips of branch1 and branch2

+#### Comparing commits

+    git diff commit1..commit2

+* To compare two commits, provide git diff with the commit hashes of the commits in question.